 No parent wants to imagine that their child may ever experience something as traumatic as sexual assault, but it’s more common than you may think.
 Come up with a plan for what your child should do if they ever find themselves in an uncomfortable situation, and let them know that it’s OK to tell someone “no” in response to a sexual request, even if they’re worried about offending them.
 Our sexual assault and awareness blog post provides extensive information and resources to learn more about this important topic.

-When the boy who had been a target of bullying arrived to school and saw other male students wearing pink, his face lit up.
+When the boy who had been a target of bullying arrived at school and saw other male students wearing pink, his face lit up.
 That act of solidarity showed him and the other kids at school that bullying would not be tolerated.
 The movement eventually caught on in other Canadian provinces and beyond, morphing into a worldwide phenomenon.
-People celebrate Pink Shirt Day the last Wednesday of every February.
-Additionally, these celebrations have expanded beyond just school bullying, but also include workplace and cyberbullying.
+People celebrate Pink Shirt Day on the last Wednesday of every February.
+Additionally, these celebrations have expanded beyond just school bullying but also include workplace and cyberbullying.

 Pink Shirt Day: How You Can Participate

 You can participate in Pink Shirt Day whether you live in Canada or not.
 One way to join in the movement is to wear a pink top.
 Also, talk with the principal and teachers at your child's school to see how this anti-bullying day can be celebrated there.
 Nothing disarms bullies more than the realization that the people who participate in kindness and social good outnumber the people who don’t.

 Pink Shirt Day activities can also take place at your workplaces or online.
 Anti-bullying awareness days are a means of showing others how harmful bullying is and what support networks are available.
 You can also join the movement by promoting kindness and empathy on social media.
 Use the hashtags #PinkShirtDay and #PinkShirtPromise online to bring awareness around cyberbullying.